Rome International School: Middle School

 Pupils from 12 to 14 years old attend Middle School.
 The school is not pursuing full implementation of the IB Middle Years Programme.
 However, many of the fundamental concepts of the MYP are included in the Middle Years curriculum with the aim of developing the qualities of the IB Learner Profile.

 The Middle School programme is the range of learning resources available for Cambridge Secondary Education.

 In the 2015/16 school year, the school introduced Cambridge Checkpoint for Grade 9 students, a diagnostic tool designed to assess learners at the end of the Middle Years, in English, Maths and Science.

 The school offers a choice of French, Spanish, Arabic or Chinese languages and also offers students the opportunity to follow an Italian curriculum to coincide with the international curriculum where at the end of Year 9, these students can take the Italian Terza Media.

 High School

 From 14 to 18 years old teens attend High School where Grade 10 and 11 students take the Cambridge International General Certificate of Secondary Education (IGCSE) examination at the end of Grade 11 and successful applicants can then take the two-year IB Diploma Programme and are also able to take the Italian Maturità.

 Location and facilities

 In July 2014, Rome International School relocated to a new campus in Via Guglielmo Pecori Giraldi, 137.
-The campus is situated in a natural park of over 3.5 hectares and has a covered surface area of around 9,000 square metres.
+The campus is situated in a natural park of over 3.5 ha and has a covered surface area of around 9,000 m2.
 It features a 230-seat auditorium, two gyms, a cross-country running track, large external sports grounds, and ample recreational and study areas.

-Scholarships

-As of the academic year 2010/2011, RIS has a Scholarship Fund Programme.
-This programme is intended to promote the growth of the school’s international community, and to give promising non-Italian students whose families lack sufficient financial resources a chance to have a high-quality international education.